Last updated: October 24, 2022

 No refund will be granted on the basis of misunderstanding a professional designation and its requirements.
 It is the student’s responsibility to understand the requirements for any of the following professional designations:

-OnTESOL’s 120-hour Certificate and 250-hour TESOL Diploma, ACTDEC UK Level 3 and 5 Certificates, TESL Canada Professional Standard 1 and 2 Certificates, and TESL Ontario CTESOL (Level 1).
+OnTESOL’s 120-hour Advanced TESOL certificate, 168-hour Hybrid TEFL certificate, and 250-hour TESOL Diploma; TESL Canada Professional Standard 1 and 2 Certificates; and, TESL Ontario CTESOL (Level 1).
 If any confusion arises, the administrative staff is available at firstname.lastname@example.org or +1 (416) 929 0227 to answer all of the applicant’s questions and to describe the different professional designations and their requirements prior to the student’s enrolment and payment.

-If you would like to withdraw from your TESOL program, please send your request to administration at email@example.com to confirm refund eligibility.
+If you would like to withdraw from your TESOL / TEFL program, please send your request to administration at email@example.com to confirm refund eligibility.

 Those who do not complete the course within the deadline have an option to request an extension (See Extension Fee Schedule below).
 The maximum number of extensions is two.
 The deadline to request an extension is one year from the original deadline.